toddaustin07/onlinestatusmon/README.md

     https://api.smartthings.com/v1/devices
     ```
     If you get a 401 error, you need to get signed in to your SmartThings account on another tab.

 * Option 3: Use SmartThings CLI:
   ```
   smartthings devices
   ```

-A device ID is a 36-character hexidecimal string in the standard UUID format:  xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx

 *Note that the Device IDs required for this driver are **not** available from the IDE (soon to be sunset)*